Ancient solutions of Ricci flow on spheres and generalized Hopf fibrations: Introduction

-\begin{theorem} Besides the rotationally symmetric type-II ancient solution constructed by Perelman, on $\Sph^{15}$, there are at least five nontrivial (non-Einstein) type-I ancient solutions to Ricci flow.
+Here we note that there have been some studies on the stability of Einstein metrics as well as shrinking Ricci soltions, for example in \cite{CHI}, via entropy functional of Perelman.
+Another set of examples {\it evolve a Hermitian metric into a K\"ahler metric on complex projective spaces. }In fact, they `connect' the non-canonical Einstein metrics (which is not K\"ahler) to the Fubini-Study metric on the complex projective spaces.
+Hence it also shows {\it examples of unstable fixed points of Ricci flow equation on the complex projective spaces}.
+This applies similarly to the non-K\"ahler Einstein metric on the twistor space over any quaternion-K\"ahler manifold with positive scalar curvature.
+Hence as a consequence of the main theorems of this paper, we demonstrate many unstable Einstein metrics.
+Moreover some other examples in this paper have the effect of collapsing the fiber of a Riemannian submersion structure as the solutions develop singularities.
+A similar picture has been described in the program of B\"ohm and Wilking on Ricci flow in high dimensions \cite{BW-pro}.
+(In a recent work \cite{SW}, among other things, Song and Weinkove also show that similar phenomenon happens for K\"ahler-Ricci flow.)
+In particular, on $\Sph^{15}$, the following result is a consequence of the special cases of Theorem \ref{main1-u1}, Theorem \ref{qk-main1} and Theorem \ref{sb-main1}: \begin{theorem} Besides the rotationally symmetric type-II ancient solution constructed by Perelman, on $\Sph^{15}$, there are at least five nontrivial (non-Einstein) type-I ancient solutions to Ricci flow.
 The first one is collapsed with positive curvature operator, which converges to the round metric as the time approaches to the singularity.
 The second and the third ones are non-collapsed, with positive sectional curvature, each `connecting' one of the two known nonstandard Einstein metrics (at $t=-\infty$) to the round metric as the time approaches to the singularity.
 The fourth one `starts' with (at $t=-\infty$) a nonstandard Einstein metric and collapses the fiber sphere $\Sph^3$ in the generalized Hopf fibration $\Sph^3\to \Sph^{15}\to \HP^3$ as the time approaches to the singularity.
 The fifth ancient solution `starts' with another nonstandard Einstein metric and collapses the fiber sphere $\Sph^7$ in the generalized Hopf fibration $\Sph^7\to \Sph^{15}\to \Sph^8$ as the time approaches to the singularity.
-Here `connecting' means as $t$ approaches to each of the two ends the re-scaled metric converges to metrics on both ends, and `starts' means as $t\to -\infty$ the re-scaled metric limits to the `starting' metric. \end{theorem}
+Here `connecting' means as $t$ approaches to each of the two ends the re-scaled metric converges to metrics on both ends, and `starts' means as $t\to -\infty$ the re-scaled metric limits to the `starting' metric. \end{theorem} One consequence of the above result (as well as the general Theorems implying it) may be of significance is that {\it $\Sph^3 \times \R^{4n}$ and $\Sph^7 \times \R^8$ can be the singularity models of Ricci flow on spheres.} Note here that the neck-pinching examples have been previously constructed in \cite{Si, AK}.